Going Underground - Cave Photography on Doi Inthanon

 I’ll take some prints to give him.
 He lives at a monastery not far from here.
 We were very grateful that he was happy to sit patiently while we photographed him.
 It was an unexpected bonus on our short expedition.
 As we moved back into the bigger room the monk turned towards the Buddha statue and began chanting.
 It was surreal.

 John was pointing out certain aspects of the cave and features that made it interesting.
 We took turns posing for the camera.
 In a space that size adding a person in the pictures provides scale.

 LED lights have developed to a point where they are now super bright and portable.
+This makes for much easier cave photography.
 The one we were using had a single, small light source so it produced quite a harsh beam.
 It’s spread was impressively wide, but the shadows were hard edged and dark.
 I’d love to experiment with softening the LED light.
 This will mean working with slower shutter speeds, because whenever a light is diffused it loses power.
 Most of the time when photographing in a cave this is not a problem.

 Balancing daylight with artificial light is something I enjoy.
 Matching the tone and feel of a flash or continuous electric light is a challenge.
 I like to find the sweet spot where added light compliments the natural light in luminance and softness.
 The daylight making its way into the cave was beautifully soft.

 We weren’t using very long exposures because of the ambient light.
 If we had been and used a diffused LED I think we could have balanced the light well.
 This is my challenge for future visits.